Nikhil0905/ForgeOps-Offline-First-DevOps-Platform/README.md

 <div align="center">

-**Built with ❤️ for environments where the internet is a luxury, not a given.**
+**Built with ❤️ for environments where the internet is restricted or unstable.**

 *ForgeOps — Because your CI/CD pipeline shouldn't depend on someone else's cloud.*